 Nafis

-The council aims to get 75,000 citizens into the private sector over the next five years.
-It also offers many initiatives to empower Emirati cadres and motivate private companies to attract Emirati talent.
+The Nafis programme aims to employ 75,000 Emiratis in the private sector over the next five years, while offering several initiatives to empower Emirati talent and incentivise private establishments to attract and retain them.

-The Cabinet approved a decision to raise Emiratisation rates to 2 per cent annually for skilled jobs in private sector establishments with 50 or more employees and to achieve an overall rate of increase by 10 per cent by 2026.
-This is accompanied by granting incentives to institutions that perform qualitatively in the training and employment of citizens.
+The UAE Cabinet has approved a decision to raise Emiratisation rates to 2 per cent annually for skilled jobs in private sector establishments with 50 or more employees, to achieve an overall rate of increase by 10 per cent by 2026.
+This is accompanied by granting incentives to establishments that perform qualitatively in the training and employment of citizens, achieving the goals of Nafis.

-To support the commitment to achieve the above employment targets for nationals, non-compliant companies will have to pay an amount of AED 6,000 monthly, starting from January 2023, for every citizen who has not been employed.
-The amount will be paid through the digital systems of Ministry of Human Resources and Emiratisation (MoHRE), provided that the value of the monthly contributions increases by AED 1,000 annually until 2026.
+To support the commitment to achieve the above employment targets, since 2023, non-compliant companies have been required to pay an amount of AED 6,000 monthly for every citizen not employed according to the required target.
+These contributions increase by AED 1,000 annually until 2026.
 To monitor the implementation of these decisions in the labour market, MoHRE is working with the Cabinet Secretariat to measure the indicator of Emiratisation in the private sector.

-Starting in 2024, private sector companies with a workforce of 20 to 49 workers will be required to hire at least one UAE citizen and from 2025, they would be required to hire at least two Emirati citizens.
-Previously, this mandate applied only to companies with 50 or more employees.
+Since 2024, private sector companies with a workforce of 20 to 49 workers were required to hire at least one UAE citizen by end of 2024.
+Additionally, they are required to hire one more Emirati by end of 2025.

 This requirement is applicable to companies operating in the following 14 sectors:

-Find more details of the expansion of Emiratisation targets in the Ministerial Resolution No. 455 of 2023 Concerning the Process for Implementing the Emiratisation Targets for Private Sector Establishments That Employ Between 20 and 49 Employees in Selected Economic Activities.
-(PDF, 169 KB).
+Read Ministerial Resolution No. 455 of 2023 Concerning the Process for Implementing the Emiratisation Targets for Private Sector Establishments That Employ Between 20 and 49 Employees in Selected Economic Activities (PDF, 169 KB), for more details on Emiratisation targets for private sector establishments with 20 to 49 workers.

-Find out ministerial resolutions related to Emiratisation in the private sector:
+Find more ministerial resolutions related to Emiratisation in the private sector:

 The Nafis award